Quasimaps to moduli spaces of sheaves: Introduction

 \subsection{Overview}

-Quasimaps were first considered in an unpublished work by Drinfeld in early 80's in the context of geometric representation theory, see Braverman \cite{Br} for an account of the representation-theoretic side of the theory.
-Their importance in a different but not unrelated field of enumerative geometry was also already understood.
-In subsequent years the enumerative side of quasimaps was studied as an alternative to Gromov--Witten theory in the case of certain GIT targets by many people (e.g.\ \cite{MDP}, \cite{YT}), leading to the work of Ciocan-Fontanine--Kim--Maulik \cite{CFKM}, where the theory was given the most general treatment.
+In \cite{CFKM}, Ciocan-Fontanine, Kim and Maulik defined moduli spaces of stable quasimaps to GIT quotients, generalizing previously existing constructions \cite{CFKto, MDP, MM,TodaC}.
 Moduli spaces of stable quasimaps and stable maps are different compactifications of moduli spaces of stable maps with smooth domains.
-There also exists a mixed theory of $\epsilon$-stable quasimaps that interpolates between the two, thereby giving rise to a wall-crossing, which provides an effective way to compute Gromov--Witten invariants in terms of quasimap invariants, which in many cases are more accessible.
-Moreover, it turned out that the quasimap wall-crossing is related to enumerative mirror symmetry.
-For example, in \cite{CFKmi} it was shown that for a quintic threefold the generating series of quasimap invariants exactly matches the B-model series, while the quasimap wall-crossing is the mirror transformation.
+There also exists a mixed theory of $\epsilon$-stable quasimaps that interpolates between the two.
+In \cite{CFKmi, CFKse, CFK14}, wall-crossing formulas between quasimap invariants and Gromov--Witten invariants were conjectured.
+In \cite{YZ}, they were proved in full generality.
+In a nutshell, the difference between two theories is measured by an $I$-function - a generating series of localised invariants associated to quasimaps from $\p^1$.

-Quasimaps then found their applications beyond numbers in the enumerative geometry of Nakajima quiver varieties (see e.g.\ \cite{Ok}), which are naturally GIT quotients.
-This brought quasimaps back to their roots, since enumerative geometry is inseparable from geometric representation theory in this context.
-It also brings us to the theme of quasimaps to moduli spaces of sheaves.
-Already for the simplest example of a Nakajima quiver variety - a punctorial Hilbert scheme $(\BC^2)^{[n]}$ of the affine plane $\BC^2$ - one can consider five enumerative theories, among which there is the GIT quasimap theory: $\mathsf{GW}$ - Gromov--Witten theory of $(\BC^2)^{[n]}$; $\mathsf{Q}$ - GIT quasimap theory of $(\BC^2)^{[n]}$; $\mathsf{GW}_{\mathrm{orb}}$ - orbifold Gromov--Witten theory of $[(\BC^2)^{(n)}]$; $\mathsf{GW}_{\mathrm{rel}}$ - relative Gromov--Witten theory of $\BC^2\times C_{g,N}/\Mbar_{g,N}$; $\mathsf{PT}_{\mathrm{rel}}$ - relative Pandharipande--Thomas theory of $ \BC^2\times C_{g,N}/\Mbar_{g,N}$, where $C_{g,N} \rightarrow \Mbar_{g,N}$ is the universal curve over a moduli space of stable marked curves.
-These enumerative theories are related in the following ways:
+In this article, we develop a theory of quasimaps to moduli spaces of sheaves on surfaces.
+More specifically, let $M(\mathbf{v})$ be a moduli space of stable sheaves in a class $\mathbf{v} \in K_{\mathrm{num}}(S)$ on a smooth projective complex surface $S$.
+The space $M(\mathbf{v})$ naturally embeds into the rigidified\footnote{We refer to Section \ref{rig} for the rigidification.} moduli space of all, not necessarily stable, sheaves,